Community Volunteer Workdays

 What You Will Need To Know As a Volunteer:

 Gloves and tools are provided, although many volunteers bring their own gloves.
 We suggest that you wear sturdy shoes and bring sunscreen, insect repellent, and a hat or cap.
 No open toe shoes will be permitted.
 Please wear sturdy clothing (jeans and long-sleeved shirts are suggested) as we have discovered a few areas where poison oak is growing.
 Please advise your group of this fact; additionally, all volunteers are briefed on how to avoid coming into contact with the plant.
 All participants under the age of 18 must have a consent form signed by a parent/guardian prior to working at the Grove.
-You may download our standard Release Form here to complete and sign ahead of time, or they will be available on-site on the morning of the Community Volunteer Workday.
+Click Here to Download our required Workday Release Form to complete and sign ahead of time.pdf, or they will be available on-site on the morning of the Community Volunteer Workday.

 Please click here for directions to the Grove, and public transportation information (you may want to make copies for your group to distribute prior to the Community Volunteer Workday).